-Panoramic Resources Limited's ("Panoramic") 2015 exploration program continues to be primarily focused on adding mine life at both the Lanfranchi and Savannah operations through near mine exploration.
-The Company believes it is well placed to achieve this objective following the recent high-grade Lower Schmitz discovery at Lanfranchi and the discovery of Savannah North at Savannah.
+Panoramic Resources Limited's ("Panoramic") 2015 exploration program continues to deliver positive results at both the Lanfranchi and Savannah operations.
+The Company believes it is well placed to add mine life at both operations following the recent high-grade Lower Schmitz discovery at Lanfranchi and the discovery of Savannah North at Savannah.
 The Company is pleased to provide the following update on exploration at Lanfranchi.